Representation zeta functions of self-similar branched groups: Branched groups

 Note then that $G(B)$ defines a topology on $G$, which is intermediate between the congruence topology (in which neighbourhoods of the identity are stabilizers of large subtrees) and the profinite completion (in which every finite-index subgroup is a neighbourhood).
+This topology is Hausdorff precisely when $G$ is faithful.
 See~\cite{bartholdi-s-z:cspbg} for details on these topologies.